 10 Recommendations for Abandoned Cart Emails

-Below you can see 10 recommendations to get more effective results from your abandoned cart campaigns:
+Below you can see the top ten tactics to get more effective results from your abandoned cart email campaigns:

 If you send your first email 1-3 hours after the cart abandonment, you can typically increase your conversion rates by up to 20%.
 If you then, after 24 hours, send a second email to your members who still have not completed the process of purchasing, you can improve conversion rates by up to 50%.